Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 FDA pregnancy category C. Your doctor will determine whether Tylenol is safe for you to use during pregnancy.
 Do not use this medicine without the advice of your doctor if you are pregnant.

 See also: Tylenol pregnancy and breastfeeding warnings (in more detail)

-Do not give acetaminophen to a child younger than 2 years old without the advice of a doctor.
+Do not give the medication to a child younger than 2 years old without the advice of a doctor.

 Use Tylenol exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Stop using Tylenol and call your doctor if:
+Stop taking Tylenol and call your doctor if:

 you still have a fever after 3 days of use;